 After our visit to the beach we weren’t ready to head home, so we decided to stay in the area for dinner.
 We ended our afternoon of adventure at a dog friendly favourite of ours – The Old Clubhouse in Gullane.
 One delicious veggie chilli, and two portions of fish & chips later we were full, tired and finally ready for some relaxation back at home.

-I’d like to finish by extending a huge, thank you to Callum and his team at Foxlake Adventures for hosting us, and giving us the opportunity to try something exciting and new.
-Although our visit was on a complimentary basis, all thoughts, opinions and musings contained within this blog are accurate and entirely my own.
+Thanks to Callum and his team at Foxlake Adventures for giving us the opportunity to try something new.
+Although we visited Foxlake Adventures on a press trip, all opinions are my own.

 Until next time ………….